rdkcmf/rdk-aamp/AAMP-UVE-API.md

 ### getPreferredAudioProperties ()
 - Supported UVE version 4.2 and above.
-- Returns the list of preferred language, codecs , rendition and audio type configured by application , in JSON format.
+- Returns the list of preferred language, codecs,  rendition and audio type configured by application, in JSON format.

 ---